autoplot/documentation/to_md/help.md

 Data can be exported to a number of data types.
 (In addition to reading in data, some data sources will export data as well.)
-Only the current selection is exported, so select the item to export, then File-\>Export will bring up the dialog.
+Only the current selection is exported, so select the item to export, then File→Export will bring up the dialog.
 From here, you can select the format (e.g. txt for text file) and whether the original data, the processed data (sliced, fftPower,etc), or just the visible data should be exported.